Claude A. Buss: Service in China

-After continuing his studies at the Paris Institute of Political Studies, he became a U.S. Foreign Service officer, serving in the U.S. legation in Beijing from 1927 to 1928 and as vice-consul in Nanjing from 1931 to 1934.
+After continuing his studies at the Paris Institute of Political Studies, he became a U.S. Foreign Service officer, serving in the U.S. legation in Beiping from 1927 to 1928 and as vice-consul in Nanjing from 1931 to 1934.
 That same year, he went on to join the faculty of the University of Southern California, where he lectured until 1941.

 World War II

 Shortly before Pearl Harbor in 1941, Buss left USC to become executive assistant to the U.S. High Commissioner in the Philippines, who at this time was Francis Bowes Sayre, Sr. As the ranking U.S. State Department official left behind when the Japanese invaded, Buss surrendered Manila to the Japanese on January 2, 1942.
+He attempted to block the efforts of Chick Parsons to present himself and his family as Panamanian nationals during the early days of the Japanese Occupation, not realizing that Parsons was laying the groundwork for what would become Manila's Fil-Am underground espionage network.

-He was held with other Americans in a private home until June 1942, and was then transferred to Tokyo, where he was held until his repatriation aboard the MS Gripsholm as part of a prisoner exchange in November 1943.
+Buss was held with other Americans in a private home until June 1942, and was then transferred to Tokyo, where he was held until his repatriation aboard the MS Gripsholm (ironically, the same ship which delivered Chick Parsons and his family to New York) as part of a prisoner exchange in November 1943.
 After repatriation, he directed the San Francisco Office of War Information for a year.
 In 1945-46, he also served as a consultant to the War Department's Strategic Bombing Survey of Japan.